 Meetings

-The Plant Conservation Alliance (PCA) holds Bi-Monthly Meetings that are an open forum for anyone interested or working in plant conservation.
-Meetings are held every other month in the Washington DC metropolitan area, with an option to join online.
+The Plant Conservation Alliance (PCA) holds bi-monthly meetings that are an open forum for anyone interested or working in plant conservation.
+Meetings are held every other month, remotely on Microsoft Teams.

 Each meeting features a speaker from the plant conservation community.
 In addition, there is a roundtable for attendees to share relevant events, as well as updates from each of the PCA working groups and committees.
 Regular attendees include representatives from the PCA Federal agencies and from Cooperating organizations; however anyone is welcome to attend this meeting.

-***TO ATTEND THIS MEETING, PLEASE RSVP by Tuesday, March 12, by 5pm Eastern, to elizabeth_krone@fws.gov***
+***TO ATTEND THIS MEETING, PLEASE RSVP by Tuesday, November 12, by 5 pm ET, to elizabeth_krone@fws.gov***

 The meeting login details will be shared via calendar invite and email at least one day before the meeting.